uber-go/fx/core/ulog/README.md

 }
 ```

-Note that the log methods (`Info`,`Warn`, `Debug`) takes parameter as key value
+Note that the log methods (`Info`,`Warn`, `Debug`) take parameters as key value
 pairs (message, (key, value)...)

-`ulog.Configuration` can be setup in multiple ways, either by initializing the struct,
+`ulog.Configuration` can be set up in one of two ways, either by initializing the struct,
-or describing in the YAML and populating using `config` package.
+or describing necessary `logging` configuration in the YAML and populating using `config` package.

 * Defining config structure: